mastercomfig/mastercomfig/docs/customization/modules.md

 - **`shadows=off`**: No dynamic shadows.
 - **`shadows=low`**: Blobby shadows.
 - **`shadows=medium`**: Up to 11 high quality shadows.
-- **`shadows=high`**: Up to 23 high quality shadows and limited NPC shadow distance
+- **`shadows=high`**: Up to 23 high quality shadows and limited NPC shadow distance.
-- **`shadows=ultra`**: Up to 160 ultra quality movable shadows and unlimited NPC shadow distance
+- **`shadows=ultra`**: Up to 160 ultra quality movable shadows and unlimited NPC shadow distance.

 ### Flashlight

 Controls flashlight support.
-Flashlights are not used in TF2, so you should keep it disabled unless you need it for a certain community server mod, like Slender, or some Deathrun servers.
+Flashlights are not used in TF2, so you should keep it disabled unless you need it for a certain community server mod such as Slender or some Deathrun servers.

 !!! warning
     Turning on flashlight support will cause rendering artifacts on some maps, especially when Pyroland is enabled!